 All asset classes in line with the Paris Agreement by 2025.

 AP2’s sustainability policy is based on the core values and positions of the Swedish state, as well as the AP Funds’ shared core values.
 The Sustainability Policy sets the overall framework for the Fund’s sustainability work.
-It is implemented through the Fund’s sustainability strategy and action plans for each focus area.
+It is implemented through the Fund’s sustainability strategy and action plans for each focus area, which are published here.

 AP2’s sustainability work adheres to a method that consists of six parts.
 These form the basis for the strategies describing the work that the Fund undertakes within each focus area.
 The method answers the question of “how” this work is conducted through responsible investments and responsible ownership.